50 ways to save money

 Some garages try to attract customers by offering reduced prices.
 To avoid the cowboys, choose a garage through a personal recommendation.

 Find out more: Which?
-Local - find reputable garages recommended by Which? members.
+Trusted Traders - find reputable garages recommended by Which?

 You don't have to pay over the odds to get a great sat nav system.
 We even rated some free navigation apps as Best Buys in our latest round of testing.